HistoryThis section has been translated automatically.

 - Alcohol and smoking are trigger factors for psoriasis.

 - Possible secondary cause of an Ig-A nephropathy (M.Berger)

 General therapyThis section has been translated automatically.

-Basics: Due to the expansion of the range of drugs, in recent years increasingly potent local and systemic antipsoriatics have become available to medicine.
-The increasing understanding of cutaneous immunological processes opens up several possibilities of therapeutic intervention.
-For this purpose, a number of immunosuppressive drugs and modulators are available, others are under development.
-They can be divided into 5 groups according to their principle of action:
+Principles: Due to the expansion of the drug spectrum, increasingly potent local as well as systemic antipsoriatics have become available to medicine in recent years.
+The increasing understanding of cutaneous immunological processes opens up several possibilities for therapeutic intervention.
+A number of immunosuppressants and immunomodulators are available for this purpose, and others are in development.
+Based on their mode of action, they can be divided into 5 groups:

 - Inhibitors of T-cell migration